kaizadp/introductoryR/readme.md

 ![repo](images/readme/repo_layout.png)

-1. lick on the green `Code` button.
+1. Click on the green `Code` button.
 1. Select `Open with GitHub Desktop`.
 1. Set the location on your local computer, which will mirror the online repository.
 1. To access the most recent edits to the repository, open GitHub Desktop, click on `Fetch Origin` and then `Pull Origin`.
 Alternatively, select `Git`>`Pull` in the Rproject in RStudio.